vsajip/kscript/README.md

 Thanks also to the [Scionics Computer Innovation GmbH](https://www.scionics.com/) and the [MPI-CBG](http://www.mpi-cbg.de) for supporting this project.

-`kscript` was inspired by [kotlin-script](https://github.com/andrewoma/kotlin-script) which is another great way to do scripting in Kotlin.
+`kscript` was inspired by [kotlin-script](https://github.com/andrewoma/kotlin-script) which is another great way (now deprecated) to do scripting in Kotlin.